 New media cards are formatted according to specific standards.
-If you wish to reformat a media card, be sure to do so with a device that uses media cards.

-Formatting a memory media card

-Memory media cards are sold already formatted in conformity to specific standards.
-If you reformat a memory card, be sure to reformat it with a device such as digital camera or digital audio player that uses the memory cards, not with the format command provided within Windows.
+If you wish to reformat a media card, be sure to do so with a device that uses media cards microSD/SDHC/SDXC memory cards are sold already formatted in conformity to specific standards.
+If you reformat an microSD/SDHC/SDXC memory card, be sure to reformat it with a device such as digital camera or digital audio player that uses microSD/SDHC/SDXC memory cards, not with the format command provided within Windows.